UCL-EO/geog0133/Install.md

     python -m ipykernel install --name=conda-env-geog0133  --display-name 'conda env:geog0133' --user

 If not, try logging out (of all shells and notebooks) again, log in again and re-check.
-If that still doesn't work, open a shell again on JupyterHub, and type:

-    cd ~
-    /shared/groups/jrole001/geog0111/init/init0133.sh
+If you get `ModuleNotFoundError: No module named 'ephem'`, then you have not got the `geog0133` running for some reason.

-and contact the [course convenor](mailto: p.lewis@ucl.ac.uk?subject=[geog0133 setup problem]), sending them the response you get when running `init0133.sh`.
+If other issues, contact the [course convenor](mailto: p.lewis@ucl.ac.uk?subject=[geog0133 setup problem]), sending them exactly what you typed and the response you get when typing these commands.

 Another way you can access this directory, should you need, is to use `ssh` to log in from a terminal to the UCL system (`ssh username@socrates.ucl.ac.uk`).